xchellx/TXTRFileType/README.md

 - .NET 5.0 SDK.
 [Get it here](https://dotnet.microsoft.com/download/visual-studio-sdks).
 - Paint.NET (installed, store, or portable version).
 [Get it from the official website](https://www.getpaint.net) or [the Microsoft Store](https://www.microsoft.com/en-us/p/paintnet/9nbhcs1lx4r0).

+There is a post post build event copies the plugin's .dll and .deps.json to the plugin directory (as well as creating this directory).
+The dependencies specified in .deps.json (and for the dependencies of the dependencies of their selves) must be manually copied to the plugin directory.
-There is a post build event that depends on environment variables:
+The project and the post build event depends on some environment variables:

 - Set the environment variable "PDNINSTALLDIR" to the path of your Paint.NET install directory.
 This is required for the PostBuild event and for the paint.net DLL references.
 - Set the environment variable "PDNENABLEPBE" to 'true' to enable post build event and set to 'false' disable it.
 - Set the environment variable "PDNPLUGINTYPE" to "FileType" or "Effect" according to what type of plugin you are making.
 This is required to prevent post build event from failing.

-The post build event copies the plugin's .dll and .deps.json to the plugin directory (as well as creating this directory).
-The dependencies specified in .deps.json (and for the dependencies of the dependencies of their selves) must be manually copied to the plugin directory.

 ## LICENSE
 ```